Investigating aerosols as a way to reconcile K2-18 b JWST MIRI and NIRISS/NIRSpec observations: Methods

 Using the MIRI LRS data reduced with \texttt{Eureka!} \citep{Bell2022}, from \citet{Luque2025}, we performed atmospheric retrievals with \texttt{TauREx 3}\footnote{\url{https://github.com/ucl-exoplanets/taurex3}} \citep{Al-Refaie2021}, including hydrocarbons as motivated by the non-equilibrium models of \citet{Jaziri2025}.
 In combination with the NIRISS SOSS/NIRSpec G395H analysis from \citet{Jaziri2025}, this approach aims to emphasize the discrepancies between the two datasets.
 While the results are data- and model-dependent, we provide here a consistent analysis with one retrieval code of a given set of reduced data, including in particular a complementary analysis of the MIRI LRS data reduced with \texttt{Eureka!}, which was not detailed in \citet{Luque2025}.

 We started by retrieving a flat spectrum to assess the statistical significance of any spectral features, for both dataset and combined dataset.
 Subsequently, we carried out retrievals including CH$_4$, CO$_2$, CO, H$_2$O, NH$_3$, C$_2$H$_2$, C$_2$H$_4$, H$_2$CO, H$_2$S, SO$_2$, and HCN, which allowed us to identify the key absorbers for the combined analysis.
-We used absorption cross-sections computed by ExoMol \citep{Yurchenko2011, Tennyson2012, Barton2013, Yurchenko2014, Barton2014}, specifically those from \cite{Chubb2021}.
+We included these molecules because they have consistent absorption cross-sections computed by ExoMol in hydrogen-rich atmospheres \citep{Chubb2021}.
+We acknowledge that our reduced sample of hydrocarbons may introduce some quantitative bias in the results.
+However, \citet{Welbanks2025} showed that many hydrocarbons contribute with similar significance, and that the most abundant species (C$_2$H$_2$, C$_2$H$_4$, and C$_2$H$_6$) likely have comparable abundances (see also \citealp{Jaziri2025}).
+For this reason, we prioritized consistency in the opacity data.

 We also carried out a retrieval including all molecules using the NIRISS SOSS/NIRSpec G395H data reduced with \texttt{JExoRES} \citep{Madhusudhan2023} to derive a metallicity that is directly comparable through the same methodology.
 Additionally, we performed a non-equilibrium chemistry retrieval using \texttt{TauREx 3} coupled with FRECKLL \citep{alrefaie2024}.
 While this approach remains computationally expensive and not yet fully stable, it was used to compare our results with non-equilibrium chemistry findings from the NIRISS SOSS/NIRSpec G395H data \citep{Jaziri2025} and the consistency of the MIRI LRS observations under non-equilibrium conditions.
 These results are described in appendix \ref{ap: miri_results}.